wardbradt/go-ethereum/MEV_spec_v0_2.md

 Miner should accept the following configuration options:
 * StrictProfitSwitch (int) - time in miliseconds to wait for both the non-MEV (vanilla) and the `MEV block` construction before selecting the best available block for mining.
 If value is zero then no waiting is necessary.
-* ProxyContractAddress (address) - an address at which the proxy payment contract is deployed with the default value of 0xf1A54b075Fb71768ac31B33fd7c61ad8f9f7Dd18
 * MaxMergedBundles (int) - max number of `MEV bundles` to be included within a single block

 ### Definitions